miladnaza/Node/README.md

 * Third item
 ## 📋 Features
    - **Books API:**
      - Fetch all books or retrieve random samples.
      - Search and filter books by title, category, author, or rating.
      - Support flexible query options, including case-insensitive and partial matches.
     - **Users API:**
       * Secure user registration with password hashing using bcrypt.js.
       * User login with authentication and session management.
-**Ads API:**
+- **Ads API:**
-    - Retrieve and manage advertisements to display promotional content at the top of the Website.
+  - Retrieve and manage advertisements for displaying promotional content at the top of the website.

-**Secure Authentication:**
+- **Secure Authentication:**
-    - Token-based authentication using JSON Web Tokens (JWT).
+  - Implement token-based authentication using JSON Web Tokens (JWT).

-**Robust Input Validation:**
+- **Robust Input Validation:**
-    - Ensures all API endpoints handle errors gracefully and securely.
+  - Ensure all API endpoints handle errors gracefully and securely.

 ## 🛠 Tech Stack
 - **Runtime**: Node.js